porterehunley/RACplusplus/README.md

 As of right now, returning the whole tree is not yet available.

 ## Performance
 RAC++ is designed to scale Agglomerative clustering to much larger datasets.
 It runs *significantly* faster than traditional Agglomerative clustering and scales better as well.
-Right now, RAC++ can run just fine on datsets in the hundreds of thousands, even in very high dimensions.
-We expect that to grow sginificantly as we add options to optimize towards a linear runtime.
+Right now, RAC++ can run just fine on datasets in the hundreds of thousands, even in very high dimensions.
+We expect that to grow significantly as we add options to optimize towards a linear runtime.

-Here are some benchmarking examples: [Bechnmarking](https://github.com/mediboard/racplusplus/blob/main/notebooks/RACBenchmarks.ipynb)
+Here are some benchmarking examples: [Benchmarking](https://github.com/mediboard/racplusplus/blob/main/notebooks/RACBenchmarks.ipynb)

 **Results**
 RAC++ produces the exact same results as Agglomerative clustering when the points are fully connected.